sarzorwyn/tp/docs/UserGuide.md

 ### Change storage location: `movestorage`

 This command allows you to move the location of the saved file, if you desire a different location from the default setting.
-A suggested use would be to set it to the current date, so that you can easily refer to the records if needed.
+A suggested use would be to use it to backup files.

+> Additional Notes:
+> * The path specified has to be unused.
+> * The path specified will have `.txt` to the end of it.
+> * The previous location will be deleted by the program.

 #### Format: `movestorage NEW_DESTINATION`